RoneelV/Habit-Tracker/README.md

 ## Features

--  Beautiful, minimalistic and lightweight interface.
+-  Beautiful, minimalistic and extremely low footprint interface.

 -  You control your data.
 Data is persisted in your browser with localStorage.
 It will be erased when you delete cookies or use incognito mode.
 Works offline and respects your privacy.